 - 27.1 For each recruitment vacancy a file should be created which will contain:

 - job description

 - person specification

 - advertisement

 - shortlisting matrix

 - interview assessment sheet

 - application forms received

 - references obtained

 - any other correspondence relating to the vacancy

 - recruitment summary sheet.

 - Each vacancy should have its own set of records, which should be retained for a maximum of 6 months before being deleted in accordance with the academy's Data Protection policy.

 - 27.3 Any documents relating to the successful applicant will routinely be transferred to the (new) employee's personnel file which should be created as soon as the appointment has been confirmed.

-- 27.4 In relation to references received from third parties, ICO recommendation is that these should be deleted after a period of (at most) 12 months as these contain identifiable data and there is no justification for keeping them any longer than the maximum length of an employee's probationary period.
-However, although the references themselves should be deleted, a record should always be kept (indefinitely) to the effect that they have been received, found to be satisfactory, retained for the recommended period and then
+- 27.4 In relation to references received from third parties, ICO recommendation is that these should be deleted after a period of (at most) 12 months as these contain identifiable data and there

-destroyed in accordance with data protection guidelines.
+- is no justification for keeping them any longer than the maximum length of an employee's probationary period. - 27.5 Notwithstanding the preceding clause, although the references themselves should be deleted, as suggested, a record should always be kept (for the duration of the individual's employement) to the effect that they have been received, found to be satisfactory, retained for the recommended period and then destroyed in accordance with data protection guidelines.
 This record should not, however, identify the individuals who provided the references.